An entry is the completion and submission of a category entry form.

 A nominee who has retired or will retire prior to the end of April of the Awards year cannot be entered for an award.
 The Teaching Awards Trust cannot accept posthumous entries or entries for retired practitioners.
 Previous Teaching Award Silver or Gold winners are not eligible for re-entry.

-The Teaching Awards has the right to withdraw a nomination if it becomes clear that the nomination is not endorsed by a member of the senior management team at the nominee’s school or evidence supporting the nomination is found to be false or written by the nominee.
+The Teaching Awards has the right to withdraw an entry if it becomes clear that the entry is not approved by a member of the senior leadership team at the nominee’s school or evidence supporting the entry is found to be false or written by the nominee.

 Entries received after the closing date will not be accepted, nor will any that are incomplete on this date.

 Entries are accepted only via the Teaching Awards website www.teachingawards.com.
 Any entries emailed, posted or faxed will not be accepted.
 The Teaching Awards accepts no responsibility for failure to submit entries by the stated deadline or for incomplete entries or those lost due to problems with the internet.
 Proof of completion is not proof of delivery.